SurajTelugu/DBMS_Project/README.md

 # DBMS_Project
-Created a repo for uploading DBMS project
+Created a DataBase of resarch papers as a DBMS project and performed queries on the DataBase